The National Cancer Institute (NCI) and its designated Comprehensive Cancer Centers have made "translational research" a major focus.

 NCI defines translational research in terms of transforming scientific discoveries made in laboratory, clinical or population-based research into clinical applications that can reduce the cancer burden.

-At Chao Family Comprehensive Cancer Center, Orange County's only NCI-designated comprehensive cancer center, our translational research efforts are focused on four areas of strength: skin, prostate, colon and women's cancers.
-Our extremely active and productive clinical working groups in these four areas are composed of basic scientists, epidemiologists and clinicians who have a keen interest in moving their ideas and discoveries into new treatments and interventions to help our cancer patients.
+At Chao Family Comprehensive Cancer Center, Orange County's only NCI-designated comprehensive cancer center, our translational research efforts are focused on six areas of strength: Blood, brain, skin, prostate, colon and women's cancers.
+Our extremely active and productive clinical working groups in these six areas are composed of basic scientists, epidemiologists and clinicians who have a keen interest in moving their ideas and discoveries into new treatments and interventions to help our cancer patients.

 Developing Tomorrow's Cancer Therapies and Treatments